Last updated on August 13, 2020

 About the Set

-The cards will be a selection from the entire Amonkhet block, which was released back in 2017 in two sets: Amonkhet and Hour of Devastation.
+The cards are selected from the entire Amonkhet block, which was released back in 2017 in two sets: Amonkhet and Hour of Devastation.

 “This is the first time we’re remastering sets for MTG Arena, and it will be more than a combined re-release.
 Expect Amonkhet Remastered to bring the set-defining cards and iconic mechanics you remember from both Amonkhet and Hour of Devastation but with updated gameplay to make this a fun and fresh experience for all of our players, even if you were able to experience this block in its original form during Closed Beta.”Wizards of the Coast